Download 2014 Guidelines and Nomination Form

 - The Masterwork must have been professionally, publicly presented.

-- The first public presentation must have been no more than five years prior to the closing date for nominations for this 2011 competition (Deadline for receipt of nominations is June 1st, 2013).
+- The first public presentation must have been no more than five years prior to the closing date for nominations for this 2014 competition.
+(Deadline for receipt of nominations is March 1, 2014).
 In the case of a series (for example, a song cycle, a thematically related set of poems, or a series of photographs), the entire series must have been publicly presented within the past five years.
 Note: for a series to be considered a single Masterwork its component parts must be significantly related.

 - The Masterwork may have one or more creators, performers, disseminators.
 It is the work and/or its presentation that is being evaluated.